Apollo 1: Political fallout

 Notwithstanding that in NASA's judgment the contractor later made significant progress in overcoming the problems, the committee believes it should have been informed of the situation.
 The committee does not object to the position of the Administrator of NASA, that all details of Government/contractor relationships should not be put in the public domain.
 However, that position in no way can be used as an argument for not bringing this or other serious situations to the attention of the committee.

-Freshman Senators Edward W. Brooke III and Charles H. Percy jointly wrote an Additional Views section appended to the committee report, chastising NASA more strongly than Anderson for not having disclosed the Phillips review to Congress.
+Freshman Senators Edward W. Brooke III and Charles H. Percy jointly wrote an Additional Views section appended to the committee report, chastising NASA more strongly for not having disclosed the Phillips review to Congress.
 Mondale wrote his own, even more strongly worded Additional View, accusing NASA of "evasiveness, ... lack of candor, ... patronizing attitude toward Congress ... refusal to respond fully and forthrightly to legitimate Congressional inquiries, and ... solicitous concern for corporate sensitivities at a time of national tragedy".

-The potential political threat to Apollo blew over, due in large part to the support of President Lyndon B. Johnson, who at the time still wielded a measure of influence with the Congress from his own Senatorial experience.
+The potential political threat to Apollo blew over, due in large part to the support of President Lyndon B. Johnson, who at the time still wielded a measure of influence with Congress from his own Senatorial experience.
 He was a staunch supporter of NASA since its inception, had even recommended the Moon program to President John F. Kennedy in 1961, and was skilled at portraying it as part of Kennedy's legacy.

-Relations between NASA and North American deteriorated over the assignment of blame.
+Relations between NASA and North American deteriorated over assignment of blame.
 North American argued unsuccessfully it was not responsible for the fatal error in spacecraft atmosphere design.
-Finally, Webb contacted Atwood, and demanded either he or Chief Engineer Harrison A. Storms resign.
-Atwood elected to fire Storms.
+Finally, Webb demanded of Atwood that either he or Chief Engineer Harrison Storms resign.
+Atwood fired Storms.

-On the NASA side, Joseph Shea resorted to barbiturates and alcohol in order to help him cope.
+On the NASA side, Joseph Shea resorted to barbiturates and alcohol.
 NASA administrator James Webb became increasingly worried about Shea's mental state.
 Shea was asked to take an extended voluntary leave of absence, but Shea refused, threatening to resign rather than take leave.
-As a compromise, he agreed to meet with a psychiatrist and to abide by an independent assessment of his psychological fitness.
+As a compromise, he agreed to see a psychiatrist and to abide by an independent assessment of his psychological fitness.
 This approach to remove Shea from his position was also unsuccessful.
-Finally, six months after the fire, Shea's superiors reassigned him to NASA headquarters in Washington, D.C.
-Shea felt that his new post was a "non-job," and left after only two months.
+Six months after the fire, Shea was reassigned to NASA headquarters in Washington, D.C.
+Feeling it was a "non-job," Shea left after two months.